fosstodon/hub/_posts/2023/2023-09-04-were-invite-only.md

 **From now on, Fosstodon will be invite only.**

 We hope that by making this change, Fosstodon will become more community focussed, and less service focussed.
-We don't want to be the biggest instance on the Fedi, we just want to have a nice community that people to hand out and enjoy.
+We don't want to be the biggest instance on the Fedi, we just want to have a nice community where people can hang out and enjoy.

 ## What does invite only mean?